watson-developer-cloud/node-red-labs/starter-kits/dashboard_translation/README.md

 * Offer to chose translation modes
 * Send back and display the translated text based upon the chosen options

+Your User Interface will be available on /ui of your node-RED url.

 ## Application flow

 - Application Flow: